 The name is a misnomer, of course—the mine is lost, not the Dutchman—and naysayers abound.
 Geologists doubt that the Superstitions even contain gold.
 Did Waltz really find his treasure in these hills?
 Or was it a hoax?
 It doesn't really matter.
 The Lost Dutchman Gold Mine lives on as an enduring—and fascinating—legend of the Southwest.

-You can visit these legendary mountains and judge for yourself; Lost Dutchman State Park is at the foot of the Superstitions, 30 miles east of Phoenix.
-The summer heat can be dangerous, so plan your trip for the cooler months.
+You can travel to these legendary mountains during your vacation and judge for yourself; Lost Dutchman State Park is at the foot of the Superstitions, 30 miles east of Phoenix.
+A visit to this park is on the list of fun things to do with friends, as you don’t want to explore the wilderness on your own.
+The summer heat can be dangerous, so plan your trip for the cooler months and pack some trail food from one of the city’s many local restaurants.
 And keep a sharp eye out for zealous gold prospectors.

 Places in Vicinity